How to Make Roasted Chickpeas

 - 2 teaspoons minced fresh rosemary, 1 teaspoon finely minced garlic

-- Chopped Winter Salad
+- Chickpea Salad

 Pin this now to find it later

-Pin ItHow to Make Roasted Chickpeas
+Pin ItEasy Roasted Chickpeas

 Ingredients

-- 1 15-ounce can chickpeas drained and rinsed
+- 1 (15-ounce) can chickpeas (drained and rinsed)

 - 1 tablespoon olive oil

-- ¾ teaspoon kosher salt plus more to taste
+- ¾ teaspoon kosher salt (plus more to taste)

 Instructions

-- Preheat the oven to 375°F. Lightly spray a baking sheet with sides with nonstick spray.
+- Preheat the oven to 375 F. Lightly spray a baking sheet with sides with nonstick spray.

 - Bake until they have turned golden brown and shrink slightly, about 25 minutes.
 They will harden slightly and crisp up as they cool, so do not overbake, or they will get too tough and hard.
 Taste and add more salt if needed.
 Serve warm or at room temp.